What’s the difference between upskilling and reskilling, and how can HR use both to prepare employees for the future of work?

 While PTO refers to a flexible bank of paid leave hours, “paid leave” can also include specific types of employer-provided leave, such as parental leave, bereavement leave, or paid family leave.
 A good paid time off policy should clearly outline:

-A well-structured PTO plan not only gives employees flexibility but also ensures they feel valued – which leads us to our next point.
+A well-structured PTO plan gives employees flexibility and ensures they feel valued – which leads us to our next point.

 The link between paid leave and employee retention